rach1tarora/rach1tarora.github.io/index.md

 > **CTFs I created with Cloud Village**

-* Collection of CTFs I have built for different villages for various conferences like Defcon, RSA and bsides.
+* Collection of CTFs I have built for different villages for various conferences like Defcon, RSA and Bsides.
-* You can see all the challenges I made here <a href="https://github.com/rach1tarora/speaker-ctfdev" style="color:red;" target="_blank" rel="noopener">Github</a>
+* You can see all the challenges I made here <a href="https://github.com/rach1tarora/infosec-talks-and-ctfs" style="color:red;" target="_blank" rel="noopener">Github</a>

 ### Certifications & CVEs